tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 Replace the `bucket_tags` rule with a new requirement to compare to your `require_tags` variable.

-<pre class="file" data-filename="terraform-sentinel/mock-data/mock-tfplan-fail-v2.sentinel" data-target="insert" data-marker="
-bucket_tags = rule {
+<pre class="file" data-filename="terraform-sentinel/mock-data/mock-tfplan-fail-v2.sentinel" data-target="insert" data-marker="bucket_tags = rule {
     all s3_buckets as _, buckets {
     buckets.change.after.tags is not null
     }